 Broken & Missing Teeth

-- dental bridges: A dental bridge is a restoration that is used to “bridge a gap” between teeth.
+- Dental bridges: A dental bridge is a restoration that is used to “bridge a gap” between teeth.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.
 The Anchor that is supported on each side is by a natural tooth strengthened by a dental crown.
-Dr. Sinclair can also secure a bridge with dental implants.
+A bridge can also be secured with dental implants.

 Many people grind or clench their teeth at night without even realizing it.
 Teeth grinding can lead to serious jaw disorders, headaches, damaged teeth, and other problems.
 Dr. Sinclair has completed post-graduate training to diagnose and provide TMJ disorder treatments, as well as treat damage caused by teeth grinding.

 Bleeding gums are a common sign of periodontal disease, better known as gum disease.
 Gum pain, sore gums, and gums that bleed may all be present in patients who have gingivitis, an early stage of gum disease.
 Routine visits to the dentist and professional teeth cleanings are extremely important in preventing gum disease.
-Dr. Sinclair offers a number of periodontal treatment options for patients who already have advanced signs of gum disease.
+Dr. Sinclair and Dr. Reichley offer a number of periodontal treatment options for patients who already have advanced signs of gum disease.